defano/wyldcard/README.md

 In Apple's HyperCard, cards contain two layers of user interface elements: a foreground and a background.
 Each card has an individual foreground, but the background can be shared between cards.
 Each of these elements--backgrounds, cards, and stacks--could contain their own scripts and act upon event messages from HyperCard.

-This implementation does not allow scripting of cards, stacks or backgrounds and currently supports only a single background shared across all cards, but only for the purpose of graphics (button or field parts cannot yet be added to the background).
+This implementation does not allow scripting of cards, stacks or backgrounds and backgrounds can contain only graphics (button or field parts cannot yet be added to the background).

 In addition to containing scripts, a part also maintains a set of _properties_.
 Properties describe various aspects of the part like its name, id, size and location on the card.
 A part can be programmatically modified by way of its properties.
 Different types of parts have different properties.